scylladb/scylla-manager/docs/source/repair-a-cluster.rst

    repair/41014974-f7a7-4d67-b75c-44f59cdc5105

 Command returns the task ID (repair/41014974-f7a7-4d67-b75c-44f59cdc5105, in this case).
-This ID can be used to query the status of the repair task, to defer the task to another time, or to cancel the task See `Managing Tasks <../sctool/#managing-tasks>`_.
+This ID can be used to query the status of the repair task, to defer the task to another time, or to cancel the task See :ref:`Managing Tasks <task-commands>`.

 Schedule a repair for a specific DC, keyspace, or table
 --------------------------------------------------------